E Commerce Engine Revenue Reporting: Practical Workflow Guide

 A practical checklist for design and implementation follows below.

-• Define the revenue reporting system of record and canonical schema.
+- Define the revenue reporting source system and canonical schema.

-• Implement JSON schema validation and QA checks.
+- Implement JSON schema validation and quality checks.

 QA, failure modes, exception paths, and governance for revenue reporting

-A resilient operating layer anticipates and manages failure.
+A resilient workflow control layer anticipates and manages failure.

-• Attribution model conflicts (use a defined system of record and reconciliation jobs).
+- Attribution model conflicts (use a defined source system and reconciliation jobs).

-• Ownership gaps (enforce ownership and control policies in handoff contracts).
+- Ownership gaps (enforce clear ownership policies in handoff contracts).

 Operational design and governance practices can be informed by resources like Tableau’s data governance guidance and the Thoughtworks technology radar for when to adopt new patterns.